-Your adjusted tax basis in a note generally will be the U.S. dollar value of the cost of the note to you, reduced by any payments of pre-reopening accrued interest and any amortized bond premium applied to reduce interest on a note.
+Your adjusted tax basis in a note generally will be the U.S. dollar value of the cost of the note to you, reduced by any payments of pre-reopening accrued interest and any amortized bond premium.
 Your amount realized upon the sale, exchange or retirement of a note will be the U.S. dollar value received (reduced by an amount, if any, attributable to accrued but unpaid stated interest, which is taxable in the manner described above under "-Taxation of Interest and Additional Amounts").